-- Ability to apply knowledge of and adapt to new and emerging manufacturing, technologies. - Adapting to and embracing change, including recognising the criticality of continual professional development and learning new/additional skills. - Applying knowledge of health and safe- - Verbal communication skills and the ability to interact with colleagues, supervisors and clients. - Comprehending written communication, drawings and diagrams used daily to execute production tasks.
+- Ability to apply knowledge of and adapt to new and emerging manufacturing, assembling, outfitting processes and technologies. - Adapting to and embracing change, including recognising the criticality of continual professional development and learning new/additional skills. - Applying knowledge of health and safety, environmental and quality rules and regulations. - Verbal communication skills and the ability to interact with colleagues, supervisors and clients. - Comprehending written communication,

-- People skills, including motivating, training and coaching less-experienced colleagues. - Technical skills and competency.
+- drawings and diagrams used daily to execute production tasks. - People skills, including motivating, training and coaching less-experienced colleagues. - Technical skills and competency.